 Now that your belly is stuffed with turkey and pumpkin pie, it’s time to shift our attention to Christmas!
 In the spirit of the Axemas season, we’ve compiled a handful of select solo guitar arrangements of popular holiday/Christmas songs.

 The Am chord in bar 5 is followed by an F# note on the D string’s fourth fret, which requires a bit of a fret-hand stretch to reach.
 You can let go of the previous E note on the same string when you go to fret the F# with the pinkie.

 Try to bring out the melody notes that are interwoven into the accompaniment.
-The trickiest part is bar 11, wherein you need to quickly shift from an open Em chord up to a fifth-position Am - the “Stairway to Heaven” intro shape - which requires the rapid deployment of an index-finger barre across the top three strings.
+The trickiest part is bar 11, wherein you need to quickly shift from an open Em chord up to a fifth-position Am - the Stairway to Heaven intro shape - which requires the rapid deployment of an index-finger barre across the top three strings.

-“SILENT NIGHT” fingerstyle instrumental solo
+3. Silent Night - fingerstyle instrumental solo

 Two things to watch out for: 1) Be careful not to sound the open B string in bars 5 and 17, and 2) try not to fudge the F# melodic passing tone in bar 14 (first string, second fret) or let its performance disturb the other chord tones of C that are supposed to ring.

 If you do opt to use a pick, note the Xs in the tablature on certain chords, such as the G in bar 1, or the D9/F# and D/F# is bars 6 and 7, which indicate that the A string is to be muted by the side of the finger that’s fretting the note on the low E string.
 If performing the arrangement fingerstyle, simply disregard the Xs.

 Remember what I said earlier about muting open strings that are not supposed to ring into the next chord or bar.
 You may, however, allow the alternating bass notes within a given chord to ring together, although your accompaniment will sound tighter and crisper if you apply some pick-hand palm muting to the bottom three strings while allowing the top three to ring freely.

-“JINGLE BELLS” (second arrangement)
+Jingle Bells (second arrangement)